This documentation is for developers who want to contribute to ManimCommunity/manim.

 Thank you for your interest in contributing!
 Please see our documentation on Contributing to take the necessary steps before installing Manim as a developer.
 This documentation assumes you have already taken the necessary steps to clone your fork.

 If you have installed a non-developer version of manim, please uninstall it.
-This is to avoid any accidental usage of the non-developer version when developing and testing on your local copy of the repository.
-This warning doesn’t apply for users who use poetry (chapter below.)
+This is to avoid any accidental usage of the non-developer version when developing and testing your local copy of the repository.
+This warning doesn’t apply to users who use poetry (chapter below.)

 Poetry can be easily installed in any OS by running the following command:

 (Invoke-WebRequest -Uri https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py -UseBasicParsing).Content | python

 Poetry can be installed by other ways also, such as with